benbuzz790/bots/CLI_PRIMER.md

 ### Display Modes

 #### `/verbose` - Show Everything (Default)

-Shows tool requests and results in detail.
+Shows tool requests, results, and API metrics in detail.
+**Displays:**
+- Tool requests with parameters
+- Tool results
+- API metrics (tokens, cost, duration) after each response
+- Session totals
 **Use when:**
 - Debugging
 - Learning what the bot is doing
 - Verifying tool usage
+- Monitoring API costs
+See [Cost Tracking](docs/observability/COST_TRACKING.md) for details on metrics.

 #### `/quiet` - Hide Tool Details

-Hides tool requests and results, showing only bot responses.
+Hides tool requests, results, and metrics, showing only bot responses.
 **Use when:**
 - Focused on final outputs
 - Cleaner display for presentations
 - Working with very verbose tools
+- Don't need to see API costs

 ### Git Integration